This story has been updated. It was originally published on December 9, 2019.

 If you stash your most useful and important bookmarks on your browser’s toolbar for easy access, you won’t need to wade through menus to find them.
 Most popular browsers have a special folder you can save bookmarks to if you want them on-screen, and you’ll usually see the option to send them there whenever you save a bookmark or manage your existing ones.

-To see these links on Chrome, open the menu (three dots, top right) then choose Bookmarks and Show bookmarks bar.
-On Firefox, click the menu button (three lines, top right) and select Customize, Toolbar, and Bookmarks Toolbar.
-In Edge, open the menu (three dots, top right), then click Favorites and Show favorites bar.
+To see these links on Chrome, open the menu (three dots, top right) then choose Bookmarks and Show Bookmarks Bar.
+On Firefox, click the menu button (three lines, top right) and select Bookmarks, and Show bookmarks toolbar.
+In Edge, open the menu (three dots, top right), then click Favorites, find the More Options button (three dots) in the top right of the popup dialog box, and select Show favorites bar.
 Finally in Safari, choose View and Show Favorites Bar.

 Save smarter bookmarks